MakieOrg/Website/src/blogposts/v0.24.0/post.md

 plot!(parent, args...; attr...)
 ```

-Instead they can be passed directly as the second argument:
+Instead attributes can be passed directly as the second argument:

 ```julia
 # no-eval